ada-game-framework/sdlada/README.md

 #### MacOS

-SDLAda#s alire.toml is set up to use the Homebrew libs, so you need to install those first.
+SDLAda's alire.toml is set up to use the Homebrew libs, so you need to install those first.

 ```
 brew install sdl2
 brew install sdl2_ttf
 brew install sdl2_image
+brew install sdl2_mixer
 ```

 ## Installation